New Prague, Minnesota: Late 19th century

 Construction was booming in the 1880s.
 The town's first bank opened in 1883, the Czech-Slovak Protective Society (C. S. P. S.) Opera Hall was built, the New Prague Foundry started business, the second public school was built, and two hotels were constructed.

 The village's name was changed from Prague to New Prague on February 25, 1884.

-The 1890s were probably New Prague's heyday decade.
+The 1890s were New Prague's heyday decade.
 The town was becoming a major market for farm produce and was providing goods and services for growing numbers of farmers and villagers for miles around.
 Streets were being graded and wooden sidewalks built along the streets.
 New Prague was incorporated as a city on April 4, 1891.
 New Prague Flouring Milling Company completed its mill in 1895.
 Electric lights were installed in the city in 1895, and telephone lines were installed in 1898.

 Similar to the rest of the state, the 1880s and 1890s were two decades with the greatest growth in population.
 New Prague's population more than tripled during that 20-year period going from 384 residents to 1228, while the state's population more than doubled during that same period.

 Original businesses outgrew their original log and wood-frame storefronts.
 A large commercial district filled with solid brick, stone, and wood-frame commercial structures developed along Main Street.

 New Prague had one of the largest earthquakes in Minnesota history.
 On December 11, 1860, there was a 4.7 magnitude earthquake with a Mercalli intensity of VI.